frida/frida-website/_posts/2017-08-25-frida-10-5-released.markdown

 [@karltk][] did some [fun pair-programming sessions][] many years ago when we sat down and decided to get *Stalker* working well on hostile code.
-At some later point I put together [CryptoShark][] in order get people excited about its potential, but much happened since then.
+At some later point I put together [CryptoShark][] in order get people excited about its potential.
 Some time went by and suddenly *Stalker* received a critical bug-fix contributed by [Eloi Vanderbeken].
 Early this year, [Antonio Ken Iannillo][] jumped on board and ported it to arm64.
-We're still missing 32-bit ARM and MIPS, but having 32- and 64-bit x86 plus arm64 means we can already cover a lot of ground.
+Then, very recently, [Erik Smit][] showed up and fixed a critical bug where we would produce invalid code for *REP*-prefixed *JCC* instructions.
+Yay!

 *Stalker*'s API has so far been really limited.
 You can tell it to follow a thread, including the thread you're in, which is useful in combination with